CtrlK

 Conciseness

-Extremely verbose with extensive sections explaining what the skill does, when to use it, and how it works—all meta-information Claude doesn't need.
-The 'Overview', 'How It Works', 'When to Use This Skill', 'Examples', and 'Integration' sections are padding that describe rather than instruct.
-Concepts like Core Web Vitals, RUM platforms, and privacy compliance are things Claude already knows.
+Extremely verbose with extensive sections explaining what the skill does, when to use it, how it works, and integration notes—all meta-information Claude doesn't need.
+The 'Overview' and 'How It Works' sections restate the same information.
+Concepts like Core Web Vitals abbreviations and RUM platforms are explained at a level Claude already understands.

 1 / 3